Wolf Creek ski area: The first sale of the area

 The first 5 years showed slow but steady growth and there was an increasing need for more full-time management and some investment capital.
 "The corporation began considering selling the area to someone else to develop."

 The San Luis Valley Historian records this history from Mr. Sharp: "About that time, we felt we were getting too big for volunteer management by a board of directors.
 With the growing number of skiers, we thought we needed to enlarge the area.
 We needed full-time management and a million dollars to develop it properly.
 We didn’t think we could raise that much money.
 We considered selling it.
-In the fall of 1960, after considering several offers to buy or take over the area, we entered into a deal with Mr., Joe Dyer of Dallas and a group headed by Clay Scott, a lawyer, to sell the assets of the corporation.
+In the fall of 1960, after considering several offers to buy or take over the area, we entered into a deal with Mr. Joe Dyer of Dallas and a group headed by Clay Scott, a lawyer, to sell the assets of the corporation.
 They put Mr. Joe Brown in as resident manager and took over at the beginning of the 1960-61 ski season.
 They operated it for two years, however, the third year they didn’t even open the area!
 Brown had left the country, and no one looked after the area or was in charge."

 "So, in February 1963, we started proceedings to repossess the area and operate it.
 Our legal claim was their failure to make payments for two years.
 We got possession in the late fall, just barely in time to check over the equipment and get it into working order."

-Therefore from 1963-4 season until 1971, various other local individuals served as manager, ski school and ski patrol directors and coordinators, almost all without any pay!
+Therefore, from 1963 to 1964 season until 1971, various other local individuals served as manager, ski school and ski patrol directors and coordinators, almost all without any pay!
 The area continued to grow for the next decade with the addition of two more Poma tows and increased runs with slope groomers.